Yann Ollivier

 Bull.
 Belg.
 Math.
 Soc.
 13 (2006), n° 1, 75–89.

 If a group presentation has for relators the words read on the cycles of a labelled graph, and if the labelling satisfies a generalized small cancellation condition, then the group is hyperbolic.
+Note: this version rectifies a mistake in the proof of the isometric embedding property in the published version.

 2004 (2002)